Skip to content

 3. EncryptedSerializer wrapping the checkpointer’s serializer (the LangGraph default; provider-swap seam preserved).

-4. Per-workspace DEK lifecycle:
+4. Per-domain DEK lifecycle:

 • Cache unwrapped DEK in process memory with TTL (default 1 h).